 I wish I could find a doctor who actually has Parkinson’s Disease.
 Perhaps they’d be more understanding.
 Still, I feel blessed.
 I lived 55 years of my life without meds.
 I applaud couples who have young-onset Parkinson’s and are raising their children.
-I don’t know how they handle it.
+As hard as it must be, I don’t know how they handle it.

 Let’s all of us continue to pray for a cure.
 When a cure is found, I can kick “Mr. Parky” to the curb.
-He has worn out his welcome.
+He is an uninvited guest who has worn out his welcome.